28. April 2020

 Let's go through the basic items we will get started with on our login page template from top to bottom:

-• There is a message template variable embedded in a paragraph.
-I will use this to display system messages related to the authentication.
+template variable embedded in a paragraph.
+I will use this to display system messages related to the authentication. - If the

-• If the login variable is defined, meaning, that the user is logged in, the template displays the user's login and a hyperlink, that can be used for logging out of the system.
-Otherwise, it just shows the message No user logged in.
+variable is defined, meaning, that the user is logged in, the template displays the user's login and a hyperlink, that can be used for logging out of the system.
+Otherwise, it just shows the message No user logged in. - If the

 Loading the Google Sign-In JS library